500+ Best Indian/Hindu Names for Cultural Characters

 Renu

-Atom and minute particle, representing the subtle divine presence in all things.
+Means atom or minute particle, suggesting subtle presence in all things.

 Sunita